 \section{Introduction:}

-Shannon showed in \cite{sha} that the capacity of discrete memoryless channels (DMCs) does not increase even when a noiseless and delay free feedback link is available from receiver to transmitter.
-On symmetric DMCs the sphere packing exponent bounds the error exponent of fixed length block-codes from above, as shown by Dobrushin\footnote{Later Haroutunian, \cite{har}, established an upper bound on the error exponent of block-codes with feedback.
+Shannon showed in \cite{sha} that the capacity of discrete memoryless channels (DMCs) does not increase even when a noiseless and delay free feedback link is available from the receiver to the transmitter.
+On symmetric DMCs the sphere packing exponent bounds the error exponent of fixed length block codes from above, as shown by Dobrushin\footnote{Later Haroutunian, \cite{har}, established an upper bound on the error exponent of block codes with feedback.
 This upper bound is equal to sphere packing exponent for symmetric channels but it is strictly larger than the sphere packing exponent for non-symmetric channels.} in \cite{dob}.
-Thus relaxations like errors-and-erasures decoding or variable length coding are needed for feedback to increase the error exponent of block-codes at rates larger than the critical rate on symmetric DMCs.
-In this work we investigate one such relaxation, namely errors-and-erasures decoding and find inner and outer bounds to the optimal error exponent erasure exponent tradeoff.
-This analysis complements the research on two related block coding schemes: variable length block coding and errors-and-erasures decoding for block-codes without feedback.
-We start with a very brief overview of the previous work on these problems to motivate our investigation.
+Thus relaxations like errors-and-erasures decoding or variable length coding are needed for feedback to increase the error exponent of block codes at rates larger than the critical rate on symmetric DMCs.
+In this work we investigate one such relaxation, namely errors-and-erasures decoding and find inner and outer bounds to the optimal error exponent erasure exponent trade off.